-Bruce Blonigen is serving a two-year appointment as the Edward Maletis Dean of the Lundquist College of Business.
+Bruce Blonigen has been named the Edward Maletis Dean of the Lundquist College of Business.

 A familiar face around campus, Blonigen has worn many hats during his more than 25 years with the University of Oregon, most recently as Tykeson Dean of the College of Arts and Sciences.
 He also served as department head in economics, associate dean for social sciences, and dean for faculty and operations in the College of Arts and Sciences.
 He also served as interim dean of the Lundquist College of Business in fall 2016.

 - Respected researcher with a background in economics.

 - First in his family to earn a college degree, which informs his passion for student success.

 - Here to build on the amazing momentum of the Lundquist College of Business.

 Blonigen has published over 50 journal articles and book chapters, three books, and has earned grant funding from multiple sources, including the National Science Foundation.
 He is the Philip H. Knight Professor of Social Science, a Research Associate with the National Bureau of Economic Research, and a Fellow of the American Association for the Advancement of Science.